Caleb Martin NBA Preview vs. the Hornets

 Caleb Martin Insights vs. the Hornets

-- Martin has taken 10.6 shots per game this season and made 4.6 per game, which account for 6.7% and 6.2%, respectively, of his team's total.
+- This season, he's put up 7.2% of the Heat's attempted field goals, as he's averaging 10.8 per contest.

-- He's taken 4.1 threes per game, or 6.8% of his team's shots from beyond the arc this season.
+- Martin is averaging 4.1 three-point field goal attempts per game this season, which is 7.0% of his team's shots from beyond the arc.

-- Martin's Heat average 99.8 possessions per game, which ranks 16th among NBA teams, while the Hornets are one of the league's slowest with 101.6 possessions per contest.
+- Martin's opponents, the Hornets, have one of the NBA's slowest tempos with 101.5 possessions per game, while his Heat rank 18th in possessions per game with 99.6.

-- Defensively, the Hornets are 26th in the NBA, allowing 121.3 points per game.
+- The Hornets are the 26th-best defensive team in the NBA, allowing 121 points per game.

-- The Hornets are the 23rd-ranked squad in the NBA, conceding 45.1 rebounds per contest.
+- The Hornets give up 45 rebounds per game, ranking 23rd in the NBA.

-- The Hornets give up 27.0 assists per contest, 21st-ranked in the league.
+- Looking at assists, the Hornets have conceded 27.1 per contest, 22nd in the league.

-- In terms of 3-pointers, the Hornets have conceded 13.6 makes per game, 24th in the league.
+- Looking at 3-pointers, the Hornets are ranked 22nd in the league, giving up 13.7 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!